 Depending on the airline you choose, you can get a yearly raise for 9-28 years.
 So at one airline, your 12-year pay can be double what you got waiting for 28 years at another airline.

 Some airlines pay holiday pay.
 This allows flight attendants to make even more money.
-A holiday can mean double pay.
-For example, a senior flight attendant can make over $60 an hour, then some trips that fall on a holiday would double the pay to make it over $120 an hour, then if they work a good 11-hour trip, you can see those flight attendants are making great money.
+A holiday can mean double or even triple pay.
+For example, a senior flight attendant can make over $60 an hour, then some trips that fall on a holiday would triple the pay to make it over $180 an hour, then if they work a good 11-hour trip, you can see those flight attendants are making great money.

 But a more junior new flight attendant would make only half of that for the same trip if they were lucky enough to even get the trip in the first place.